Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 One of the most interesting developments in the cordless vacuum market has been the changing definition of value.

 Its cleaning performance remains strong, its sealed HEPA filtration system addresses an increasingly important consumer priority, and its lightweight design makes it easy to use in day-to-day cleaning.
-Most importantly, consumer feedback has remained consistently positive, with many owners reporting satisfaction levels that rival considerably more expensive cordless vacuums.
+Consumer feedback has also remained consistently positive, with many owners reporting satisfaction levels that rival considerably more expensive cordless vacuums.

 Levoit LVAC-200 cordless vacuum displayed on a table with its product box in the background